netlabtoolkit/ntk/README.md

 ```
 npm start
 ```
-Note: if you've made any changes, you should rerun npm run build before npm start.
+Note: if you've made any changes or this is the first time you are running it, you should rerun npm run build before npm start.

 To run NTK as a **live-reload development server**, run grunt by:
 ```